JacksonAllan/Verstable/api_reference.md

 ```

 The name of the existing function, with the signature `void *( size_t )`, used to allocate memory.
-The default is stdlib.h's malloc.
+The default is `stdlib.h`'s malloc.

 ```c
 #define FREE_FN <function name>
 ```

 The name of the existing function, with the signature `void ( void * )`, used to free memory.
-The default is stdlib.h's free.
+The default is `stdlib.h`'s free.

 ```c
 #define HEADER_MODE